jonlpersson/ed-latimore/site/_posts/2020-08-29-ed-latimores-forgiveness-quotes.md

 ---

-People hold a grudge because they genuinely believe that it will undo what's already happened in the past.
+People hold a grudge because they genuinely believe that it will undo what’s already happened in the past.

-The universe doesn't work this way.
+The universe doesn’t work this way.

 All you have is time and forgiveness.
 When correctly executed, the latter will accelerate the passage of the former.

 ***\[For more my quotes, [follow me on Twitter here](https://twitter.com/EdLatimore){: target="_blank" rel="noopener noreferrer"}.\]***

-## Quotes from "How to forgive someone in 5 steps"
+## Quotes from “How to forgive someone in 5 steps”

 People more easily hold grudges than forgive trespasses against them.
 It’s cathartic and feels correct to carry malice towards someone who wronged you.
 However, the only real way to improve your well-being and find peace is the act of forgiveness.